Flank/flank-dashboard/metrics/cli/docs/06_doctor_output_improvements.md

 # Doctor Command Output Improvements

-The Metrics CLI `doctor` command checks all third-party CLI tools that participates in a deployment process.
+The Metrics CLI `doctor` command checks all third-party CLI tools that participate in a deployment process.
 As the command is to be generally used by end-users, we should improve the output of the `doctor` command to make it more comfortable.

 ## Contents